 The leader of the House GOP, Kevin McCarthy spoke to Trump on Jan.
 6 according to his own statements.
 But when the committee submitted a voluntary request for his records and deposition, the lawmaker refused to cooperate.
 When they issued a subpoena, he met them with the same reply.

-In stark contrast to his public acknowledgment of conversations, there have been questions raised over omissions in the White House call logs.
+In stark contrast to his public acknowledgement of conversations, there have been questions raised over omissions in the White House call logs.
 While the Capitol was under siege, McCarthy said he spoke to Trump and Trump rebuffed his pleas for help.
-Trump told McCarthy it was “antifa” that had breached the building.
-McCarthy pushed back, saying it was the president’s supporters.
+Trump told McCarthy it was “antifa” that had breached the building and McCarthy pushed back, saying it was the president’s supporters.

 McCarthy said last year that Trump responded: “Well, Kevin, I guess these people are more upset about the election than you are.”

 This May, an audio recording of McCarthy emerged where the House leader weighed whether to invoke the 25th Amendment to remove Trump from office two days after the Capitol assault.
 Another recording featured McCarthy calling for Trump’s resignation.
 On Jan.
 13, the House voted 232-197 to approve a resolution to activate the amendment.

 McCarthy, instead, called for censure instead of impeachment through the 25th Amendment.
 Then, from the floor of the House, McCarthy denounced Trump:

 “The president bears responsibility for Wednesday’s attack on Congress by mob rioters.
 He should have immediately denounced the mob when he saw what was unfolding,” McCarthy said on Jan.
 13, 2021.

 The audio recordings were only made public after reports without them first surfaced and McCarthy denied their existence.
 It did nothing to slow down the former president’s support of McCarthy; Trump endorsed him for his upcoming run at Speaker of the House in the coming midterms.